lucka79/objednavkyApl/ORDERS_MAP_GUIDE.md

 - Click on any marker to see order details
 - Markers are grouped by location
 - Numbers on markers indicate multiple orders at the same location
+- **Warehouse Marker**: Black marker labeled "SKLAD" shows the warehouse location (Výstupní 8, Ústí nad Labem-Neštěmice)
+  - All routes start and end at the warehouse
+- **Route Optimization**: Toggle "Zobrazit trasy" to see optimized delivery routes for drivers
+  - Routes start from warehouse, visit all delivery locations, and return to warehouse
+  - Routes are automatically optimized for the shortest path
+  - Each driver gets a unique color-coded route
+  - Shows total distance and estimated time for each route

 ### 2. **Filtering**
 - **Date Filter**: Select a specific date for orders